Physical grounds for causal perspectivalism: Thermodynamic constraints on sensors and actuators

-In the case of a sensor, prior to a sensation, it is more likely to be found in the lower energy state $x=0$ than the higher energy state $x=1$.
-In the case of an actuator, prior to an action, it is more likely to be found in the higher energy state $x=1$ than the low energy state $x=0$.
-This is illustrated in Fig.(\ref{RTS-examples}).
+In the case of a sensor, prior to a sensation it is more likely to be found in the lower energy state $x=0$ than the higher energy state $x=1$.
+In the case of an actuator, prior to an action it is more likely to be found in the higher energy state $x=1$ than the low energy state $x=0$.

-It is important to stress however that neither the sensor nor the actuator are in thermal equilibrium.
-They are in non equilibrium steady states due to external driving of a dissipative system, the causal agent as a whole.
-In classical physics the rates $\gamma_{0,1}$ go to zero as the temperature goes to zero however in the quantum case they may not go to zero due to dissipative quantum tunnelling (as in optical bistability for example \cite{Carmichael}).
-This simple two state birth-death master equation model can describe both classical and quantum sensors and actuators.
+It is important to stress however that neither the sensor nor the actuator are in thermal equilibrium with their environment.
+They are in non-equilibrium steady states due to external driving of a dissipative system, the causal agent as a whole.
+In classical physics the rates $\gamma_{0,1}$ go to zero as the temperature goes to zero.\footnote{In the quantum case they may not go to zero at zero temperature due to dissipative quantum tunnelling (as in optical bistability, for example \cite{Carmichael}).}

-It will be important for later discussion to note what happens under time reversal of the master equation.
-In this case the role of $\gamma_0$ and $\gamma_1$ are switched.
-In other words, under time reversal an actuator becomes a sensor and a sensor becomes an actuator.

-These stationary distributions describe an ensemble of identical systems but an individual system is certainly not stationary.
-In fact it is switching between the two states at rates determined by $\gamma_{0},\gamma_{1}$.
-The distinction between the ensemble states and the individual stochastic states corresponds to the view from the outside and the view from the inside respectively.
-In a long time average the ratio of the times spent in each state is given by the ratio of the transition probabilities
+The stationary distributions give the external describe the identical systems but, as we have seen, an individual system is certainly not stationary on the internal description; it is switching between the two states at rates determined by $\gamma_{0},\gamma_{1}$.
+The two descriptions are connected by time-averaging.
+In a long time average, the ratio of the times spent in each state is given by the ratio of the transition probabilities

 in the limit that the total time $\tau_1+\tau_0 \rightarrow \infty$.
 Thus prior to actions and sensations, the sensor spends more time in the lower energy state $x=0$ while the actuator spends more time in the higher energy state $x=1$.